kentaroi/eleventy-sass/README.md

 ```
 the environment is `development` locally, and you have a `production` environment, for example, in [GitHub Actions](https://github.com/features/actions) by default, because [eleventy-sass](https://github.com/kentaroi/eleventy-sass) regards no `ELEVENTY_ENV` variable as `production`.
 (This default behavior can also be modified by setting the value for `defaultEleventyEnv` key in the options for `addPlugin()`.)

-And, of course, you can specify an environment from your shell like this:
+And, of course, you can specify an environment from your shell prompt like this:
 ```bash
 ELEVENTY_ENV=production npx @11ty/eleventy --serve
 ```